Hosmer Library: Updating the building

 In 1951, an enclosure was added to the east side stairway for $900.
 Recognizing the limited access of the building, a ground level entry and an elevator were added in 1980.
 By 1996 it was determined that the building required a major overhaul to meet patrons' needs, and the Minneapolis Library Board considered closing Hosmer.
 Faced with that possibility, neighbors from Central, Bryant, Powderhorn Park and Kingfield banded together, and contributed more than $157,000 in Neighborhood Revitalization Program funds to ensure that their treasured library would stay open and get the necessary upgrades.
 They were successful: circulation rates were triple what they were before the remodeling, and Hosmer had ten times as many daily visitors.
 In August 2019, Hosmer Library was once again remodelled, adding dedicated Teen and Children's sections, as well as other improvements.

 Tailored programs

-K-12 Homework Help is a popular program for students in the neighborhood.
-Annually, the birthday of James Hosmer is celebrated at the branch with festivities and an exhibit about his important contributions to the city of Minneapolis libraries.
+K-12 Homework Help is a program for students in the neighborhood.
+Annually, the birthday of James Hosmer is celebrated at the branch with festivities and an exhibit about his contributions to the city of Minneapolis libraries.